Home > Reviews > Douglas Alpine Review

 Side Sleepers

-The Douglas Alpine can be soft enough for most side sleepers..
-That being said, those who dislike the “sinking in” feeling may prefer a Hybrid model, like the S&S Hybrid.
+The Douglas Alpine can be soft enough for most side sleepers who prefer a cushiony mattress surface.
+However, those who dislike the “sinking in” Douglas alpine feel may prefer a hybrid mattress model, like the S&S Hybrid, which provides better rebound and edge support for side sleepers who use the full width of their foam mattress.

 Back Sleepers